0xJamesBong/evil-twitter/evil-twitter-expo/README.md

 - Timeline of all tweets
 - Compose new tweets
 - Tweet interactions (like, retweet, quote, reply)
-- Health bars for tweets
+- Energy readouts for tweets
-- Weapon attack/heal functionality
+- Weapon attack/support functionality

 ### 🛒 Shop Screen

 - Weapon catalog with categories
 - Rarity-based color coding
-- Purchase weapons with user's money
+- Purchase tools with user's money
-- Filter by category (All, Weapon, Defensive, Healing, Utility)
+- Filter by category (All, Weapon, Support, Utility, etc.)

 ### 👤 Profile Screen